 But before discussing their differences, we must understand the similarities between Sales and Marketing Cloud.
 Let's get started.

-Sales and Marketing Cloud helps businesses track leads and convert them into customers.
-These clouds have different methods, but at the core, both fundamentally work on advancing the customer acquisition process.
+Sales and Marketing Clouds help businesses track leads and convert them into customers.
+Although these clouds use different methods, both fundamentally work on advancing the customer acquisition process.

 Sales and Marketing Clouds exist within a shared ecosystem, allowing for seamless integration with each other and other Salesforce solutions.
 This interconnectedness facilitates the efficient exchange of information and insights between sales and marketing teams.